MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-work-perf-problem.md

 ---
-title: "How to Work with a Performance Problem"
+title: "How to work with a performance problem"
-description: Troubleshooting process that can help to guide you to find the root cause slow performance. ms.custom: na ms.date: 11/17/2022 ms.reviewer: solsen ms.suite: na ms.tgt_pltfrm: na
+description: Troubleshooting process that can help to guide you to find the root cause slow performance. ms.custom: na ms.date: 05/24/2023 ms.reviewer: solsen ms.suite: na ms.tgt_pltfrm: na